WaveOrg/OctoBot/README.md

 # OctoBot | A multipurpose bot

-This is the main part of the project, the bot Developed by [Derock](https://github.com/ItzDerock) and [Antony](https://github.com/Antony1060) + contributors
+This is the main part of the project, the bot.
+Developed by [Derock](https://github.com/ItzDerock) and [Antony](https://github.com/Antony1060) + contributors

 ### Requiremnets